-For this recipe you will blend in a high-speed blender or food processor:
+For this recipe, you'll blend in a small high-speed blender or food processor:

 - Vegan yogurt: Be sure to use plain and unsweetened yogurt.
-I mostly use coconut yogurt, but your favorite dairy free variety should work.
-(If you can't find this, then silken tofu, vegan mayo, or soaked cashews could also work to achieve the creamy texture.)
+Most of the time I use Forager brand organic cashew & coconut yogurt, but dairy-free Greek yogurt or your own favorite yogurt will work.
+(If you can't find this, then substitute silken tofu, dairy-free sour cream or mayonnaise for the creamy base.)
+The thickness of the sauce can slightly vary depending on the thickness of the yogurt you use.

 - Chipotle in adobo sauce: This usually comes in a small can.
-We will use one chipotle pepper for this recipe, but you can adjust as needed.
+We'll use one chipotle pepper for this recipe, but you can adjust as needed.

 - Adobo sauce: This provides a lot of flavor, but with a little less heat than the actual chipotle peppers.

-- Ground cumin: In addition, you could also add a half teaspoon of smoked paprika for another layer of smokiness.
+- Ground cumin: In addition, you could also add a quarter to a half teaspoon of smoked paprika for another layer of smokiness.

 Tips

 Leftover chipotles: The recipe only uses one chipotle pepper.
-So if I don't plan on using the remaining chipotles anytime soon, I remove the seeds, dice them, and freeze them for later.
+So if you don't plan on using the remaining chipotles anytime soon, you can remove the seeds, dice them, and freeze them for later.

 Serving

-This vegan chipotle sauce is so versatile in ways you can enjoy it.
+This chipotle sauce is so versatile!
 A few ideas include:

-- Tacos + fajitas: It's an excellent topping for a variety of tacos, fajitas, and wraps.
-Or you could even use it like a chipotle aioli on sandwiches and burgers.
+- Tacos, fajitas, and more: It's an excellent condiment for tacos, fajitas, burritos, nachos, and quesadillas.
+Or you could even use it like a chipotle aioli on sandwiches, wraps, and burgers.

-- Burrito bowls: Drizzle it on top of burrito bowls, taco salads, or even stuffed peppers.
+- Burrito bowls: Drizzle it on top of Vegan Burrito Bowls, taco salads, rice bowls, or even stuffed peppers.
 (Like these Mexican Quinoa Stuffed Peppers.)

-- Baked potatoes: Try it spooned over this Mexican-Style Baked Potato.
+- Baked potatoes: Try it spooned over this Mexican Fiesta Baked Potato.

 - Dip: Enjoy it as a dipping sauce for oven fries, sweet potato fries, or roasted veggies.